panjyar/whatApp-Chat-App/README.md

 # WhapApp Chat App

-A WhatsApp-style real-time messaging app with React frontend, Node.js/Express backend, PostgreSQL, Socket.IO, JWT auth, message threads, contacts, search, and an optional AI assistant.
+A real-time chat application built with React, Node.js, and PostgreSQL, featuring instant messaging, user authentication, and contact management.
+This implementation uses local PostgreSQL with pgAdmin for database management.

 ## 🚀 Features